A mastectomy is an operation (surgery) to remove a breast. It's used to treat breast cancer.

 - a dressing to help keep your wound clean

 You will probably feel sore for a few days and should be given painkillers in hospital.
-If they don't work, tell the nursing staff before you leave so you can try something else.
+If they do not work, tell a nurse before you leave so you can try something else.

-- painless swelling around your stitches (seroma).
-This usually happens after your drain is removed.
-The swelling usually disappears without treatment after several weeks
+- painless swelling around your stitches (seroma) - this usually happens after your drain is removed and goes away after a few weeks

-- numbness where your lymph nodes were removed – this should improve with time
+- numbness around your armpit (where your lymph nodes were removed) and sometimes going down inside your arm - this should improve with time

-The scar from a mastectomy will extend across the skin of the chest and into the armpit, usually hidden by the bra cup.
-It will fade over time but never completely disappear.
+The scar from a mastectomy will go across the skin of the chest and into the armpit, usually hidden by the bra cup.
+It will fade over time.
+But it will never completely disappear.
 It will also feel permanently numb.

-Most people go home a few days after their operation.
+Most people go home a few days after their surgery.

 If you've had breast reconstruction, you may need to stay in hospital for up to a week depending on how you're recovering.